 Is Zagreb worth visiting?
-It’s a pertinent question to ask, given that Croatia is one of the most open nations in the world to tourists during the ongoing Covid-19 pandemic.
+It’s a pertinent question to ask, given that Croatia is one of the hottest destinations in the world right now.

 Now as always, many visitors to Croatia head straight to the Dalmatian Coast, preferring Dubrovnik or Split over the capital.
 But whether because of interesting Zagreb attractions, affordable hotels and apartments or a relaxed, uncrowded feel, I feel the city deserves a closer look.

 Certainly, if you have more than a few days to spend in the country and aren’t too loaded up on other places to visit in Croatia, I’d consider stopping in Zagreb for a few days.
 Let’s talk a closer look, shall we?